contacto@vag-global.com

 Court’s Analysis and Resolution

-The Labor Inspection Court thoroughly reviewed each argument presented by the Sociedad de Beneficencia de Jaén, evaluating its relevance and validity based on the established regulatory framework.
+The Labor Inspection Court thoroughly reviewed each Sociedad de Beneficencia de Jaén‘s argument, evaluating its relevance and validity based on the established regulatory framework.
 After a thorough analysis, it issued its resolution on the appeal for review, determining the corresponding measures regarding the violations identified in the process.
 Mandatory compliance criteria were established, which address the reparable nature of labor violations and provide clear guidelines for qualifying non-compliance as “irremediable” in the labor area.
 These criteria include:

-- Violations whose illegal effects can be completely repaired, thus eliminating the irregularity in the employer’s behavior, are considered remediable, being performed by the labor inspector during the labor inspection.
+1. Violations whose illegal effects can be completely repaired, thus eliminating the irregularity in the employer’s behavior, are considered remediable, performing the labor inspector during the labor inspection.

-- Violations will not be considered rectified if, despite theaforementioned conditionbeing fulfilled, at the end of the inspection, the inspector reasonably considers that the employer has failed to reverse the unlawful effects.
+2. Violations will not be considered rectified if, despite the aforementioned condition fulfilled at the end of the inspection, the inspector reasonably states that the employer has failed to reverse the unlawful effects.

-- Violations will be qualified as irremediable whenthe adverse effects on the rights or non-compliance with the obligations cannot be corrected.
-These criteria mustbe observed by all the bodies of the Labor Inspection System.
+3. Violations will be irremediable when the adverse results on the rights or non-compliance with the obligations cannot be corrected.
+The bodies of the Labor Inspection System must analyze these criteria.

 Conclusion

-The resolution of the Labor Inspection Court in the case of the Sociedad de Beneficencia de Jaén is emblematic in the occupational safety and health (OSH) field.
-Through a thorough investigation and argumentation, several serious and very serious violations related to non-compliance with the OSH legal system were identified.
-The Court thoroughly evaluated the arguments presented by the Sociedad de Beneficencia, determining the validity of each one under the established regulatory framework.
-The resolution establishes clear criteria for the qualification of violations as remediable or irremediable, providing guidelines to correct labor irregularities.
-This ruling reflects the authorities‘ commitment to ensure the welfare of workers and marks an important milestone in strengthening occupational safety and the protection of labor rights.
+The Labor Inspection Court’s resolution in the Sociedad de Beneficencia de Jaén‘s case is emblematic of occupational safety and health (OSH).
+Through a thorough investigation and argumentation, several serious violations related to non-compliance with the OSH legal system were identified.
+The Court thoroughly assessed the arguments presented by the Sociedad de Beneficiencia, determining the validity of each one under the established regulatory framework.
+The resolution establishes clear criteria to qualify violations as remediable or irremediable, providing guidelines to correct labor irregularities.
+This ruling reflects the authorities’ commitment to ensure the welfare of workers and marks an important milestone in strengthening occupational safety and the protection of labor rights.

 Source: Gob.pe